top of page

 • Fibroids

-Who Cannot Use the Mirena?
+Who Can't Use the Mirena?

 • Have or have had breast cancer